noor92/kpmg_internship/readme.md

 - `communicating_data_quality.pdf`:  Jupyter notebook for the data quality assessment
 - `presentation.pptx`: PowerPoint presentation outlining our approach and findings
-- `dashboard.twb`: Tableau dashboard summarizing the analysis
+- `dashboard.twb`: Tableau dashboard summarizing the analysis -`KPMG_data_final` : an excel file showing how the RMF analysis can be done using excel.

 ## Phases